e-Invoicing Mandatory for Businesses with Turnover Above INR 10 Crore

 - Special economic zones (SEZ)

-- Financial and non-financial institutions, including insurance companies, banks
+- Financial and non-financial institutions, including insurance companies and banks

 - Transportation agencies supplying goods by road